univention/univention-corporate-server/doc/release-notes/index.rst

 * Samba has been updated to version 4.18.3

 * The |UCSUMC| server and web-server haven been merged into a single executable.
-  The implementation now uses the framework :program:`Tornado` instead of the UCS specific Python Notifier implementation.
+  The implementation now uses :program:`Tornado` instead of the UCS specific Python Notifier implementation.

 * All remaining code has been fully migrated to Python 3 and prepared for the